 This approach incorporates the idea that both parents contribute to the support of the child in his or her custody (with adjustments made for the conditions, means, needs and other circumstances of the parent and child).
 The actual contribution of each parent is compared to the Guidelines Table amount, which is calculated as if each of them were non-custodial parents who are obliged to pay custody on their own.

 Are you in a split custody situation?
 We can help you understand your obligations.
 Shulman Law Firm is a Toronto-area firm of experienced Family Lawyers who can provide tailored, practical advice and effective representation in connection with separation and divorce, child custody and support, cohabitation and separation agreements, family mediation, and all other areas of Ontario Family Law.
-Contact us to set up a free consultation.
+Contact us to set up a consultation.